-If you can get you articles shared by an influencer who has large number of followers, there is a strong possibility that your content will get massive amount of likes and re-shares.
-So if you can find multiple such influencers, it can create a domino effect making your post go viral with in no time.
+If you can get your articles shared by an influencer who has a large number of followers, there is a strong possibility that your content will get a massive amount of likes and re-shares.
+So if you can find multiple such influencers, it can create a domino effect making your post go viral within no time.

 Here is the full story if you are interested to read it

 Key Point: Promote your post in both traditional and non-traditional ways.
 Think outside the box!

 If you share content on a regular basis, you should look towards automating different parts of the whole process.
 I am not asking to make it a machine-dependent system but at least you can automate some of the tasks that you have to do over and over again in a similar pattern.

 Let’s say, you have to research and discover content on a specific topic, you can do this by making searches on Google with relevant terms and then pulling out only the quality material out of all the results provided by Google.
 Or you can cut down the time and effort it takes during the whole research process by using ContentStudio’s content discovery and content curation platform.

 Build Trust with Curated Content

 Discover, brand, and share the best content with your audience.
 Establish yourself as an authority and turn leads into loyal customers.